-- 1. Date Processed.
-The consumer pack turkey and turkey roasts must not be processed and packaged more than 90 calendar days prior to the first date of the delivery period.
-The bulk pack turkeys must not be processed prior to the date of the contract. - 2.
-Origin of Turkeys.
-Ready-to-cook turkeys and turkey roasts must be produced and processed from young turkeys which were produced, raised, and processed in the United States, its territories or possessions, the Commonwealth of Puerto Rico, or the Trust Territories of the Pacific Islands.
-If the contractor processes or handles turkey carcasses and parts originating from sources other than the United States, its territories or possessions, Puerto Rico, or the Trust Territories of the Pacific Islands, the contractor must have an acceptable identification and segregation plan for those turkey carcasses and parts to ensure they are not used in the commodities produced under this Specification.
-This plan must be made available to a representative of the Grading Division, LPS Program, AMS, USDA (Grader), and the Contracting Officer or agent thereof upon request.
-The contractor must ensure that both the contractor and subcontractor(s) maintain records such as invoices, or production and inventory records evidencing product origin, and make such records available for review by the Grader or other Government official(s). - 3.
-Inspection.
-Processing operations must comply with Poultry Products Inspection Regulations (9 CFR part 381) and be under the supervision of a representative of USDA/FSIS (Inspector).
-Inspection for contract and Specification compliance will be in accordance with the Regulations Governing the Voluntary Grading of Poultry Products and Rabbit Products (7 CFR part 70) and the U.S. Classes, Standards, and Grades for Poultry (AMS 70.200 et seq.) under the supervision of a Grader.
-The Grader will be responsible for certification of compliance with the requirements of this Specification for ready-to-cook turkey carcasses and parts; consumer pack and bulk pack; preparation, formulation, and fabrication of turkey roasts; packaging and packing; freezing; labeling and marking; sampling; net weight; and checkloading.
+- The contractor/producer must immediately report all complaints received on the commodity to the USDA Contracting Officer. - 330 Humane Handling - All poultry shall be humanely handled in accordance with all applicable USDA/Food Safety and Inspection Service (FSIS) regulations, directives, and notices. - Date Processed The consumer pack turkey and turkey roasts must not be processed and packaged more than 90 calendar days prior to the first date of the delivery period.
+The bulk pack turkeys must not be processed prior to the date of the contract. - 341 Origin of Turkeys - Ready-to-cook turkeys and turkey roasts must be produced and processed from young turkeys which were produced, raised, and processed in the United States, its territories or possessions, the Commonwealth of Puerto Rico, or the Trust Territories of the Pacific Islands.
+If the contractor processes or handles turkey carcasses and parts originating from sources other than the United States, its territories or possessions, Puerto Rico, or the Trust Territories of the Pacific Islands, the contractor must have an acceptable identification and segregation plan for those turkey carcasses and parts to ensure they are not used in the commodities produced under this FPPS.
+This plan must be made available to a representative of the QA Division, Livestock, Poultry and Seed (LPS) Program, AMS, USDA (Grader), and the Contracting Officer or agent thereof upon request.
+The contractor must ensure that both the contractor and subcontractor(s) maintain records such as invoices, or production and inventory records evidencing product origin, and make such records available for review by the Grader or other Government official(s).

-- 4. FSIS Requirements.
-The commodity must be produced and processed in an establishment inspected by FSIS, be accurately marked and/or labeled, and meet all FSIS regulatory requirements, including all microbiological testing requirements, currently in place. - 5.
-USDA Sampling Option.
-USDA may select additional product for further inspection or may draw samples for laboratory analyses. - 6.
-Organoleptic Requirements.
-The chilled (or frozen for roasts) turkey carcasses and parts will be examined on a continuous basis for the following organoleptic requirements: Chilled young turkey carcasses and parts must be free of rancidity; free of fruity, sulfide-like, cardboardy, tallowy, oily, oxidized, metallic, chlorine-like, or other foreign or off-odors; free of foreign materials (e.g., glass, paper, rubber, plastic, metal, wood); must show no evidence of mishandling or deterioration; and must have a bright color with no evidence of dehydration or freezing and thawing.
-Any turkey carcasses and parts that do not comply with the organoleptic requirements will be rejected for use under this Specification. - 7.
-Definition of a Lot.
-A lot is the amount of packaged commodity produced during a processing shift.
+- Inspection Processing operations must comply with Poultry Products Inspection Regulations (9 CFR § 381) and be under the supervision of a representative of USDA/FSIS (Inspector).
+Inspection for contract and Specification compliance will be in accordance with the Regulations Governing the Voluntary Grading of Poultry Products and Rabbit Products (7 CFR § 70) and the U.S. Classes, Standards, and Grades for Poultry (AMS 70.200 et seq.) under the supervision of a Grader.
+The Grader will be responsible for certification of compliance with the requirements of this FPPS for ready-to-cook turkey carcasses and parts; consumer pack and bulk pack; preparation, formulation, and fabrication of turkey roasts; packaging and packing; freezing; labeling and marking; sampling; net weight; and checkloading. - FSIS Requirements The commodity must be produced and processed in an establishment inspected by FSIS, be accurately marked and/or labeled, and meet all FSIS regulatory requirements, including all microbiological testing requirements, currently in place. - 344 USDA Sampling Option USDA may select additional product for further inspection or may draw samples for laboratory analyses. - Organoleptic Requirements The chilled (or frozen for roasts) turkey carcasses and parts will be examined on a continuous basis for the following organoleptic requirements: Chilled young turkey carcasses and parts must be free of rancidity; free of fruity, sulfide-like, cardboardy, tallowy, oily, oxidized, metallic, chlorine-like, or other foreign or off-odors; free of foreign materials (e.g., glass, paper, rubber, plastic, metal, wood); must show no evidence of mishandling or deterioration; and must have a bright color with no evidence of dehydration or freezing and thawing.
+Any turkey carcasses and parts that do not comply with the organoleptic requirements will be rejected for use under this FPPS. - Lot Definition A lot is the amount of packaged commodity produced during a processing shift.